Quadratic differentials as stability conditions: collapsing subsurfaces: Preliminaries on categories and the stability manifold

-\begin{definition} We denote by $\stab(\h)$ the locus of stability conditions supported on a heart $\h$.
-If $\cl W_S(\h) \subset\stab(\h)$ is the real codimension~1 subset for which a simple~$S$ has phase 1, and all other simples in $\h$ have phase in $(0,1)$, we call it a \emph{wall}.
-A \emph{chamber} is a connected component of the complement of the union of walls in $\stab(\calD)$. \end{definition}
+\begin{definition} Let $\cl H$ be a finite heart, and $\cl W_S(\h) \subset\cube(\h)$ be the real codimension~1 subset for which a simple~$S$ has phase 1 and all other simples in $\h$ have phase in $(0,1)$.
+We call $\cl W_S(\h)$ a \emph{wall}.
+A \emph{chamber} is a connected component of the complement of the closure of the union of the walls in $\stab(\calD)$. \end{definition}